networkteam/zebra/README.md

 * The Next.js frontend needs to be built and packaged:
   * If static pages are pre-built, the Neos CMS deployment has to be finished before the Next.js frontend can be built.
-  * Another, simpler approach is, to not generate static content here and use an env variable like `CI` to control if static paths / props are fetched from Neos.
-It works well with `fallback: 'blocking'`, since that will request static props on demand if not yet cached.
-Bundled with [grazer](https://github.com/networkteam/grazer) an initial revalidation can be performed that will cache all static pages _after Neos and Next are deployed_.
+  * Another, simpler approach is, to not generate static content here and use an env variable like `CI` to opt-out of caching (by calling a function like `headers`).
+This can be used e.g. in `not-found.tsx` which would cause build errors otherwise, see [`not-found.tsx` in Zebra demo](https://github.com/networkteam/zebra-demo/tree/main/next/app/not-found.tsx).
-* Next.js needs to be accessible via a public URL, but requests to Neos should also use this URL to generate correct absolute links and resolve sites.
+* Next.js needs to be accessible via a public URL, but requests to Neos should also use this URL to generate correct absolute links and resolve sites:
-  Neos must be accessible form Next.js via another URL - which also could be purely internal (e.g. a Kubernetes Service).
+  * Neos must be accessible from Next.js via another URL - which could be purely internal (e.g. a Kubernetes Service).
-  This is why `PUBLIC_BASE_URL` is provided to the Next.js frontend, which will set `X-Forwarded-*` proxy headers for Neos.
+  * This is why `PUBLIC_BASE_URL` is provided to the Next.js frontend, which will set `X-Forwarded-*` proxy headers for Neos.
-  Check that your `trustedProxies` configuration in Neos allows this.
+  * Check that your `trustedProxies` configuration in Neos allows this.
 * Some paths should be routed to Neos (`/neos`, `/_Resources`) and others to Next.js (`/neos/preview`, `/`).
 In Kubernetes this can be solved at the Ingress level.

-TODO Write more about deployment of a Neos / Next project

 ### Multi-site caveats